MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 ### [Send-MgTeamActivityNotification](Send-MgTeamActivityNotification.md)
 Send an activity feed notification in the scope of a team.
-For more details about sending notifications and the requirements for doing so, see\nsending Teams activity notifications.
+For more details about sending notifications and the requirements for doing so, seesending Teams activity notifications.
 This API is available in the following national cloud deployments.

 ### [Send-MgTeamworkActivityNotificationToRecipient](Send-MgTeamworkActivityNotificationToRecipient.md)
 Send activity feed notifications to multiple users, in bulk.
-For more details about sending notifications and the requirements for doing so, see\nsending Teams activity notifications.
+For more details about sending notifications and the requirements for doing so, seesending Teams activity notifications.
 This API is available in the following national cloud deployments.

 ### [Set-MgChatMessageHostedContent](Set-MgChatMessageHostedContent.md)